 Study Field

-In northern Iraq, the Upper Campanian - Maastrichtian Shiranish Formation is regarded as an essential fractured carbonate reservoir (Znad, Rabeea KH, Saddam Essa Mostafa, and Mahmood AH Al-Sumaidaie., 2020)[1], however it is not productive when not fractured.
-One of the primary pay zones in the Tawke Field is created from fractured limestone of the Shiranish Formation [2].
+In northern Iraq, the Upper Campanian - Maastrichtian Shiranish Formation is regarded as an essential fractured carbonate reservoir (Znad, Rabeea KH, Saddam Essa Mostafa, and Mahmood AH Al-Sumaidaie., 2020), however it is not productive when not fractured.
+One of the primary pay zones in the Tawke Field is created from fractured limestone of the Shiranish Formation (Garland, Abalioglu,, Akca, Cassidy, and Hiffoleau, , 2010).
 Oil has also been extracted from the fractured Shiranish Formation in the Ain Zalah and Butmah fields, as well as from the Kirkuk Field's Baba dome in northern Iraq.

-Tawke Oilfield is located in Iraq's Low Folded Zone and structurally comprises of a longitudinal, asymmetrical anticline approximately 29 km long and 11 km broad [5].
+Tawke Oilfield is located in Iraq's Low Folded Zone and structurally comprises of a longitudinal, asymmetrical anticline approximately 29 km long and 11 km broad (Baban, and Ranyayi, 2013).
 The anticline is readily apparent on the surface, as Miocene sandstones crop out, forming ridges roughly 13 km long and 7 km wide.
-The Formation is deposited under the sabkha environment.
-(Jassim and Buday, 2006).
+The Formation is deposited under the sabkha environment..